SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 - The generalized narrow AI has reached a level of capability that exceeds the sum of the parts and becomes a core strategic platform specific to the organization.
 Most discreet cognitive services are now incorporated into this service, increasing its reach and reducing the overhead of training and integrating individual tools.
 - Cognitive systems exhibit proactive interfaces; not just reactive.
 They will prompt humans as and when appropriate.
 The use of such systems follows policy and values, with appropriate safeguards.
 - AIs are routinely capable of autonomous action.
 Where they make mistakes or choose to involve a person in the decision making, the output of this is fed back into the AI to improve it.
+- For creative scenarios, multiple AIs (typically three) and different temperature settings are used to provide creative insights.

 #### 500 Governance, Risk, Compliance and Security